alpnak/alpnak/README.md

 # Hi!👋

-I'm Alperen, an Electrical and Electronics Engineering student.
+I'm an Electrical and Electronics Engineering student.

 🚀 About Me
 - Currently working on embedded systems.